dhchain/dhc/README.md

  3. Both nodes produce combined hash in the same order.
 First hash from A then hash from B, since address of A starts with 0 and address of B starts with 1.
  4. Both nodes start mining using the same combined hash

 When there are more nodes the same approach applies.
 Any node with address starting with 0 needs to combine hash of transaction it collected with a hash it receives from a node with address starting with 1.
 It needs to broadcast that information to other nodes on the same partition so they would be able to recover that information once they receive mined block even if that node goes down.
-To reduce the number of these broadcasts and consequently the number of combinations with other partitions, nodes are required to include small proof of mining.
+To reduce the number of these broadcasts and consequently the number of combinations with other partitions, nodes are required to include small proof of work.

+How would we deal when there are $ 2^2 = 4 $ partitions?